playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 Assets can be moved to different folders by dragging them from the main panel to a folder in the folder hierarchy.
 Note that assets support multi-selection.
 Pressing CTRL+A will select all assets in the currently selected folder.

-You can also drag Assets from the Asset Panel to highligted slots in the [Inspector][2].
+You can also drag Assets from the Asset Panel to highlighted slots in the [Inspector][2].
 Slots in the Inspector will either be asset attributes of components or asset-type script attributes.

 You can also drag model, material, and cubemap assets directly into the [Viewport][3]